sheriffMoose/storybook-extras/packages/markdown/README.md

 export default config;
 ```

-3. Optionally you may want to pass `include` and/or `exclude` options if needed like so:
+3. Optionally you may want to pass `includes` and/or `excludes` options if needed like so:

 ```ts
 export default {